Mimerme/RTermGame/README.md

 - Game Quit : *MUST* be called before ending the game.
 RTermGame spawns a seperate keyboard listening thread, which must be terminated by calling quit_game in TerminalGame.rb.
 Alsok resets the terminal back into cooked mode and allows for echoing (things that RTermGame does internally to capture keyboard presses)

+##Stopped Dev.
+Mainly cause Ruby is a pass by value language instead of pass by reference.
+My brain hurts.
+Cool language, not good for OOP